EENI Global Business School.

 Economic integration of the Sinic Economic Area (economic organizations, free trade agreements...).

-1. ASEAN Economic Community;
+1. ASEAN Economic Community

-2. ASEAN Free-Trade Area (AFTA);
+2. ASEAN Free-Trade Area

-3. Vietnam is part of the Mekong Economic Cooperation Strategy (ACMECS);
+3. Vietnam is part of the Mekong Economic Cooperation

-4. China, Japan, South Korea and the ASEAN countries are members of the ASEAN plus Three;
+4. China, Japan, South Korea and the ASEAN countries are members of the ASEAN plus Three

-5. China-ASEAN Free Trade Agreement;
+5. China-ASEAN Agreement

-6. ASEAN-Japan Economic Partnership Agreement;
+6. ASEAN-Japan Economic Partnership Agreement

-7. ASEAN-South Korea Free Trade Area;
+7. ASEAN-South Korea Free Trade Area

-2. China-Singapore Free Trade Agreement;
+2. China-Singapore Agreement

-3. Economic Association Agreements of China with Hong Kong and Macao;
+3. Economic Association Agreements of China with Hong Kong and Macao

-4. China also has trade agreements with Japan and South Korea;
+4. China also has trade agreements with Japan and South Korea

-5. China has a framework agreement for economic cooperation with Taiwan;
+5. China has a framework agreement for economic cooperation with Taiwan

-6. Korea-Singapore Trade Agreement;
+6. Korea-Singapore Trade Agreement

-9. China and Vietnam are part of the Greater Mekong Subregion;
+9. China and Vietnam are part of the Greater Mekong Subregion

-10. Japan has economic partnership agreements with Singapore, China, Vietnam and South Korea;
+10. Japan has economic partnership agreements with Singapore, China, Vietnam and South Korea

-11. Singapore, Vietnam and Japan are members of the Trans-Pacific Economic Partnership Agreement (CPTPP);
+11. Singapore, Vietnam and Japan are members of the Trans-Pacific Economic Partnership Agreement (CPTPP)

-12. Singapore has trade agreements with Japan, Korea and China.
+12. Singapore has trade agreements with Japan, Korea and China

 Political-economic interactions of China with the other civilizations: